Get Free Airport Lounge Access from a Credit Card (2021)

 The Admiral Executive card comes with an Admiral’s club membership for each authorized user, with two guests per cardholder. t works at Admiral Club lounges, as well as Qantas lounges when you fly Qantas.
 You also get free checked bags and other benefits, including the ability to earn up to 10,000 elite qualifying miles per year.
 The annual fee is $450/year, and there is no cost to add authorized cardholders.

-The Delta Reserve card comes with Delta Sky Club and Amex Centurion Lounge access, but only when you are flying Delta. ou can’t bring any guests for free, but you can pay a discounted rate of $39.
+The Delta Reserve card comes with Delta Sky Club, Amex Centurion, and Escape Lounge access, but only when you are flying Delta.
+You can’t bring any guests into Delta Lounges for free, but you can pay a discounted rate of $39.
 You’ll also get free checked bags and other benefits, including the ability to earn up to 60,000 MQMs per year.
 The annual fee is $550.

 The United Club card comes with a United Club membership, which includes access to United Clubs and some Star Alliance lounges, for you and your family, or up to two other travelling companions.
 You’ll also get free checked bags, and other benefits.
 The annual fee is $525.